What Kind of Questions Do You Ask a Narcissist in Child Custody? Good Divorce Deposition Questions For Battle!

 In a legal environment, particularly during a deposition, narcissists often utilize a variety of manipulation strategies.

 They may include playing the victim, reframing the narrative, employing passive-aggressive behavior, and showing false empathy.
+The challenges are even more pronounced during a custody dispute with a narcissistic ex-partner, as they often use manipulative tactics to shape perceptions and make false claims.

 Crafting a strategic method for handling a narcissistic deposition can be the key to revealing their deceptive strategies and ensuring a fair outcome.